Agent

 Tools

-The agent has access to these tools:
+The agent has access to 16 tools:

 | Tool | Description |